Fast & FREE Shipping to the Contiguous United States

 To be sure, there are countless acrylic gesso uses.

-Is Gesso as a Canvas Primer Necessary?
+Is White Gesso as a Canvas Primer Necessary?

 This binder is a must-have addition to your art supply closet.
 The use of canvas primer changes the medium you’re working with.
 Left in its raw state, the unprimed canvas will soak up acrylic paint.
 This results in the creation of artwork that features blotches.